Jforstman/calculator/README.md

 # calculator

-This program is a function called calculator that will perform basic operator calculations.
+This project is a calculator program I created using JS.
+It utilizes the switch/case method of calculating.